AntaresMugisho/PyBladeDocs/docs/liveblade/properties.md

 <!-- # Magic properties Cfr Magic actions in Actions -->

 # Properties

-Properties store and manage data inside your Liveblade components.
-They are defined as attributes on component classes and can be accessed and modified on both the server and client-side.
+Liveblade components have properties that store data and can be easily accessed within the component's class and template.
+Properties are defined as attributes on component classes and can be accessed and modified on both the server and client-side.

+This section discusses the basics of adding a property to a component and using it in your application.

 ## Initializing properties

-You can set initial values for properties within your component's `mount()` method.
+In a standard Python class, to initialize properties or attributes, we use the `__init__()` dunder method.
+However, in a Liveblade's component class, you can set initial values for properties within your component's `mount()` method.

-Consider the following example:

 ```python
 from pyblade import liveblade